-> We are aware that the lockdown has been a difficult time for many families.
-USH has a whole school approach to the promotion of good mental health and this work will continue in September.
+We are aware that the pandemic has been a difficult time for many families.
+USH has a whole school approach to the promotion of good mental health.
 As normal, please get in touch with your child’s Tutor, or Head of Year, if there are things you feel we need to know.

-There have been many changes to the school site since March as we have adapted our school to make it covid-secure; they include:
+There have been many changes to the school site as we have adapted our school to make it covid-secure; they include:

 We have increased our cleaning capacity with an additional cleaner on site throughout the school day.
 Cleaning checklists are rigorously followed to ensure high-risk contact points (door handles, taps, toilets, etc.) are being thoroughly cleaned.